Monkey Forest: Exploring Ubud’s Sanctuary

 What species of monkey live here?

 The Monkey Forest is home to the Macaca fascicularis, also known as the Balinese long-tailed macaque.
+You can learn more about them on the official Monkey Forest website.

 Leave a Reply